AUSTRALIAN MOST POPULAR YOUTUBE CHANNELS – 2017

 These popular Australian YouTube creators reach huge audiences of engaged, attentive viewers—and they’re gaining fans every day.
 Australian YouTube creators aren’t just vloggers; these creative individuals are empowered activists, passionate entertainers, talented businesspeople, and fierce fashionistas.
 And that’s just the tip of the iceberg.
 We invite you to witness and follow the creative power of these internet-famous Australian trendsetters power that ranges from changing and shaping culture to influencing and shifting brand perception.

-With today’s access to cheap smart phones with HD video production at low cost anyone technically anyone can create video content.
+With today’s access to smart phones with HD at low cost, anyone can create video content.
 The most important difference seems now to be the level of creativity and some key factors we will discuss below.